 “As a six year old you couldn’t help but want to be Paul McCartney or John Lennon, and I think I probably have some of that hippy nature about me now!”

-Tickets for Essence of Ireland go on sale this Friday via their website
+Tickets for Essence of Ireland are on sale now and you can book via their website